 Conclusion

 In a temporal analysis of a national cohort of transvenous CIED lead extractions according to hospital cardiac surgery facilities, we demonstrate a shift towards more procedures being undertaken in on-site cardiac surgery centers in compliance with contemporary guidelines.
 Patients admitted to centers with on-site CS facilities are becoming increasingly comorbid and more critically ill, and remain at a higher risk of adverse outcomes compared to those admitted to centers without such facilities.
-Although our analysis did not demonstrate adverse outcomes in low risk cases admitted to centers without on-site cardiac surgery, further studies are required to establish sufficient evidence on the safety of CIED lead extractions in such centers.

 References